 Accessible materials are abundant

 Digital materials are extremely common in college classrooms, as is assistive technology.
+This is great news for people attending college with a disability.
 It’s easy to make anything accessible, and there are also resources to help students learn how to create accessible materials.

 Testing is much easier

-I had a few teachers who claimed my large print was unfair to the other students or was an unfair advantage.
-I have never had a professor say that, but I’ve also had the resources of the testing center reserved for students with disabilities.
-Click here to read all of my posts on this topic.
+I had a few high school teachers say my large print was unfair to the other students or was an unfair advantage.
+I have never had a professor say that, or have anyone make me feel bad for attending college with a disability.
+I’ve also had the resources of the testing center reserved for students with disabilities.

 People are proactive, not reactive

-My Disability Services file was set up in order to ensure I receive accommodations from day 1- I didn’t have to wait until there was a problem to receive my services.
-Read more about setting up a file here.
+This is absolutely critical for attending college with a disability.
+My Disability Services file was set up in order to ensure I receive accommodations from day 1.
+I didn’t have to wait until there was a problem to receive my services.
+Another bonus is that I didn’t have to constantly justify why I need accommodations or accessible materials.

 Class attendance is flexible

-This is not to say that skipping class is a good thing, but if there is severe weather, illness, or other circumstances preventing a student from getting to class, professors are happy to have students attend class remotely or send alternative assignments.
-This is especially helpful since I get chronic migraines.
+Skipping class is not a good thing, and I do not recommend doing it often.
+Sometimes though, there is severe weather, illness, or other circumstances preventing a student from getting to class.
+In these cases, professors are happy to have students attend class remotely or send alternative assignments.

 Technology isn’t just allowed, it’s encouraged

 As I have mentioned in past posts, my high schools favored pencil-and-paper learning, which make accessing materials challenging.
 Since technology is used in every career, professors encourage students to bring technology to class and use it to complete assignments.
-Everyone is using laptops and tablets, not just certain students.
+Everyone is using laptops and tablets, not just those going to college with a disability.

 There are many other students like me

-I have found a sense of community at my college with various students who also have chronic illness, and even a few with Chiari Malformation.
-I’d never met anyone else my age with low vision until I got to college either.
+I have found a sense of community at my college with various students who also have chronic illness.
+I’d never met anyone else my age with low vision until I got to college, and now I have lots of vision impaired friends.
+I’ve even met a few people with Chiari Malformation.
 Often times, we were the only ones in our schools that we knew of with chronic illness, so it’s amazing to meet other people who have had similar experiences.

 Professors are open to having students with disabilities

-While not all professors are like this, almost all of my professors fully embraced having a student with a disability in the classroom and were willing to work with me on accommodations.
+Almost all of my professors fully embraced having a student with a disability in the classroom.
+They were willing to work with me on accommodations and ensure I did well in their class.
 Often times, the professors that were most enthusiastic about working with me wore glasses, worked with someone who was blind/low vision, or had a background in working with disabilities.
+Not every professor is like this, but many of them are.

 It’s way better than high school